 - Teacher workshops are also held to provide them with all the correct and best information so they can easily pass it on to the students.

 - Youth and Families: This plan provides a collaborative approach to learning and discussing the topics related to the 9/11 attack or other terrorist attacks today so that students can easily better understand and start knowing about terrorism.
-This will help them understand why was the 9/11 memorial built and what its history was.

 7. Contribution of First Responders

 These horrific sights put them into post-traumatic situations in which they suffer mentally.
 They could not take their minds off the site of the attack.
 The cries of babies, the dead bodies, and every distorted image comes to their mind and haunts them for a long.
-Exposure to pollution, toxic gases, and chemicals affect them physically.
+Exposure to pollution, toxic gases, and chemicals affects them physically.

 8. Note